GPflow/gpflow.github.io/README.md

-# gpflow.github.io
+# GPflow Organisation main documentation

-Main documentation / landing page for the GPflow organisation
+Main documentation / landing page for the GPflow organisation.

+This is only here to redirect people to: https://github.com/GPflow/GPflow